integrations/slack/README.md

   ![image11](https://user-images.githubusercontent.com/9424117/223661538-1598a5a6-fe60-41be-aef8-791c0875d0a2.png)

+And now you have a dedicated GHES integration with your Slack workspace.
+All the features that are available in our hosted GitHub integration (GHEC) will be available in GHES integration.

 ## Questions?
 Need help?
 If you have any questions or concerns, please reach out to us by logging an issue [here](https://github.com/integrations/slack/issues/new/choose).
 Or please fill out GitHub's [Support form](https://github.com/contact?form%5Bsubject%5D=Re:+GitHub%2BSlack+Integration) and your request will be routed to the right team at GitHub.